-The UK CAA have advised us at that there may be issues for pilots in training in the event of a hard Brexit on 29 March 2019.
+The UK CAA have advised us at that there may be issues for pilots in training in the event of a hard Brexit.
 In the worst case the UK will cease to be an EASA member State and the UK CAA will no longer be the ‘Competent Authority’ for the UK, as defined by EASA.

 Following the UK CAA advice now published at https://info.caa.co.uk/eu-exit/ we want to make sure that pilots studying for theoretical exams are aware of the options open to them.
 Ultimately you must decide what course of action is better for you, and this will reflect your own opinions on whether continuing UK membership of EASA is likely or unlikely and also your own personal circumstances.

-The particular concerns for pilots under training are (i) that, where the records are currently held by the UK CAA, after March 2019 it may not be possible to transfer licences or training records from the UK to another EASA State and (ii) there is a requirement that all theoretical exams be completed in one State, although that need not be the State under which theory training was completed.
-The risk here is that exams part completed with the UK CAA by March 2019 will not be able to be either completed or transferred to another Authority.
+The particular concerns for pilots under training are (i) that, where the records are currently held by the UK CAA, if and when, the day the UK leave after a hard Brexit; it may not be possible to transfer licences or training records from the UK to another EASA State and (ii) there is a requirement that all theoretical exams be completed in one State, although that need not be the State under which theory training was completed.
+The risk here is that exams part completed with the UK CAA will not be able to be either completed or transferred to another Authority.